Who we are

 We may use the Personal Information we collect about you for the primary purpose and related purposes including:

-- assessing your eligibility for the Australian Government Hearing Services Program (through the Office of Hearing Services)
+- assessing your eligibility for the Australian Government Hearing Services Program (through the Department of Health);

-- applying to the Office of Hearing Services for a hearing services voucher on your behalf and managing your Personal Information on their online system
+- applying to the Department of Health for a hearing services voucher on your behalf and managing your Personal Information on their online system;

-We also may use it for the secondary purposes of:
+We also may use it with your consent for other purposes including (but not limited to):

-- marketing products, services and events we think you may be interested in
+- contacting you with information regarding marketing products, services and events we think you may be interested in.

 NAL may also use your Personal Information to occasionally invite you to participate in research projects undertaken by NAL or by other accredited research institutions.
 If you decide to participate in a research project, any data released or referred to in scientific reports or publications is de-identified and contains no Personal Information.
-NAL will not release your Personal Information either verbally or in writing to any individual or agency outside NAL/AH without your written consent.
+NAL will not release your Personal Information either verbally or in writing to any individual or agency outside NAL/HA for the purpose of such research activities without first obtaining your written consent.

 We may also contact you for feedback, or to obtain your consent to use your details in our marketing and consumer research activities.